InnoIPA/EXMU-X261-usermanual/tocs/2.Software/OTA.md

 # FAQ

-1. After executing `swu-pusher`, no progress status is outputed.
+1. After executing `swu-pusher`, no progress status was outputed.

     ![OTA_faq1.png](./fig/OTA_faq1.png)

     Make sure `swu-client` service is running.
 Execute `sudo systemctl status swu-client` on EXMU-X261 to verify that `suw-client` service is indeed running.
 If not, execute `sudo systemctl start swu-client` to start the service.

-2. What if an update failes?
+2. What if an update failed?

-    To see why an update failes, execute `sudo journalctl -u swu-client` to see logs.
+    To see why an update failed, execute `sudo journalctl -u swu-client` to see logs.